 Currently, he is continuing his research at the Bernice P. Bishop Museum, outside Honolulu, Hawai'i, and is affiliated with the museum's comprehensive Hawaii Biological Survey.
 He also serves on the Board of Directors for the Association for Marine Exploration, of which he is a founding member.
 He continues to explore the sea and spearhead rebreather technology, and is a major contributor to the Encyclopedia of Life.

 To say that Richard Pyle is a multifaceted personality is an understatement.
 He is a world-renowned diver, evolutionary biologist, dive technology pioneer, database developer and author.
 But all his talents have grown to facilitate one love — fish.
-His 2004 TEDTalk demonstrates how he pushed the boundaries of diving in his endeavor to document new […]Continue reading
+His 2004 TEDTalk shows how he pushes the boundaries of diving in his endeavor to document new species.
+In […]Continue reading